Paece007/Airquality_analysis_project/README.md

 ## Acknowledgments

 We would like to thank our professor, Ao.Univ.Prof.
 Mag.rer.nat.
 Dr.rer.nat.
 Philipp Weihs, and our university for supporting this research.
-Special thanks to my team members Jonathan Wiesbauer, Philipp Gheorghe Wiederkehr, Johannes Premauer, and Johannes Hartmann for their collaboration.
+Special thanks to my team members Jonathan Wiesbauer, Johannes Premauer, and Johannes Hartmann for their collaboration.

 ## How to Use This Repository